lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ctxt title='Compression/Decompression Context'}

-The rule does not describe how to parse a packet header to find each field.
+The Rule does not describe how to parse a packet header to find each field.
 This MUST be known from the compressor/decompressor.
-The rule only describes the compression/decompression behavior for each header field.
-In the rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.
+The Rule only describes the compression/decompression behavior for each header field.
+In the Rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.

-The rule also describes what Compression Residue is sent.
+The Rule also describes what Compression Residue is sent.
 The Compression Residue is assembled by concatenating the residues for each field, in the order the Field Descriptions appear in the Rule.

 The Context describes the header fields and its values with the following entries:

 * Field ID (FID) is a unique value to define the header field.

 * Field Length (FL) represents the length of the field.
-It can be either a fixed value (in bits) if the length is known when the rule is created or a type if the length is variable.
-The length of a header field is defined in the corresponding protocol specific.
-The type defines the process to compute length, its unit (bits, bytes,...) and the value to be sent before the Compression Residue.
+It can be either a fixed value (in bits) if the length is known when the Rule is created or a type if the length is variable.
+The length of a header field is defined in the corresponding protocol specification.
+The type defines the process to compute the length, its unit (bits, bytes,...) and the value to be sent before the Compression Residue.

 * Field Position (FP): most often, a field only occurs once in a packet header.
 Some fields may occur multiple times in a header.
 FP indicates which occurrence  this Field Description applies to.
 The default value is 1 (first occurence).